Lazyjimpressions/ourvidz/docs/DOCUMENTATION_UPDATE_SUMMARY.md

 ## 📋 **Overview of Changes**

-This document summarizes the comprehensive updates made to the OurVidz documentation to reflect significant changes in the system architecture, including the dynamic prompting system, workspace-first implementation, and triple worker system.
+This document summarizes the comprehensive updates made to the OurVidz documentation to reflect significant changes in the system architecture, including the dynamic prompting system, dual-destination implementation, and triple worker system.

 ## 🔄 **Files Updated**

 ### **1. CODEBASE_INDEX.md** ✅ **UPDATED**
 **Changes Made:**
 - Updated last modified date to August 4, 2025
-- Added workspace-first generation system to project overview
+- Added dual-destination generation system to project overview
 - Added dynamic prompting system (12+ templates) to features
 - Updated storage buckets count from 12 to 13
 - Changed from "Dual Worker System" to "Triple Worker System"